Livingston, New Jersey: Local government

 Livingston has operated since 1957 within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 Livingston's Township Council is comprised of five members, elected to four-year terms of office on a staggered basis, with either two or three seats coming up for election in even-numbered years.
 A Mayor and Deputy Mayor are selected by the Council from among its members at a reorganization meeting held after each election.

-As of 2025, members of the Township Council are Mayor Michael M. Vieira (D, term on council ends 2024; term as mayor ends December 31, 2023), Deputy Mayor Alfred M. Anthony (D, term on committee ends 2024; term as deputy mayor ends 2023), Edward Meinhardt (D, 2026), Rosie Bagolie (D, 2026), and Shawn R. Klein (D, 2026).
+As of 2025, members of the Township Council are Mayor Edward Meinhardt (D, term on council and as mayor ends December 31, 2026), Deputy Mayor Shawn R. Klein (D, term on council and as deputy mayor ends 2026), Alfred M. Anthony (D, 2028), Ketan K. Bhuptani (D, 2026; elected to serve an unexpired term) and Michael M. Vieira (D, 2028).

+In February 2024, Ketan Bhuptani, the township's first Asian-American councilmember, was sworn in to fill the seat expiring in December 2026 that became vacant after Rosy Bagolie stepped down from council and took office in the New Jersey General Assembly the previous month.
+Bhuptani served on an interim basis until the November 2024 general election, when he was chosen a candidate to serve the balance of the term of office.

 In February 2019, after the Township Council failed to choose a candidate, the Democratic municipal committee selected Michael Vieira to fill the seat expiring in December 2020 that became vacant following the resignation of Michael M. Silverman.
 Vieira served on an interim basis until the November 2019 general election, when voters elected him to serve the balance of the term of office.

 The Township Manager is Barry R. Lewis Jr., whose tenure began on March 1, 2018.
 The previous Township Managers were Robert H. Harp (1954–1985), Charles J. Tahaney (1985–2005), and Michele E. Meade (2005–2016).
 Gregory J. Bonin served for a single week in 2017 before resigning, and Deputy Township Manager Russell A. Jones Jr. served as Acting Township Manager for the rest of the interval between Meade and Lewis.

-Adam Loehner became the township's Assistant Manager in 2022.
-Since the Covid-19 pandemic in March 2020, meetings for local governance have been held through Zoom and Facebook livestream.
-This has created opportunity for the public to respond to their many concerns, including low-income housing development contracts, cannabis, the closing of Northland Pool, the increase of commercial real estate closures, the safety of the water, the increase in water and sewer costs, and the increase in taxes.
+During the Covid-19 pandemic in March 2020, meetings for local governance were being held through Zoom and Facebook livestream; meetings continue to be broadcast over Facebook livestream, offering broader public access.